Do You Feel Like You Have A Hunchback?

 In most cases, a hunchback posture comes down to a mix of bad habits and muscle imbalances.
 Here’s what contributes to it:

-• Too much sitting, especially with slouched shoulders or leaning over your screen
+• Too much sitting: Especially with slouched shoulders or leaning over your screen

-• Tight chest and shoulders from poor desk posture
+• Tight chest and shoulders: From poor desk posture

 • Lack of spinal mobility: While we often train for strength, we forget to move our spine